Calculate your annual propane gas needs in Delaware

 - Traditional water heaters with a 30- to 40-gallon tank run on about 45,000 BTUh.

-- On-demand water heaters use more propane when actively heating water than traditional water heaters, but don’t require constant heating to keep water hot.
+- Tankless water heaters use more propane when actively heating water than traditional water heaters, but don’t require constant heating to keep water hot.

 - Their energy requirements range from 140,000 BTUh to 430,000 BTUh while actively running, depending on the temperature of the water entering the heater, the temperature set for heating, and the gallons per minute of flow.
 Your water heater settings and household usage will determine how much energy you’ll need for hot water.